 Merlin is working with a consortium of specialist companies, who possess a wide range of skills and knowledge of the region, including Palaeodate Ltd., Riley Geoscience Ltd., IGI Ltd., Network Stratigraphic Consulting Ltd. and G. Dunford Exploration Ltd., to carry out this comprehensive project.

 The Merlin consortium team evaluated over 200 wells and boreholes, together with a large 2D and 3D seismic database to define the lithostratigraphic nomenclature, biostratigraphic database and sequence stratigraphic framework of the entire Irish Offshore region.
-A further aim of the project is to place identified source rocks into the new stratigraphic framework, in collaboration with IGI Ltd. Some of the results of this project were presented by the Merlin team at the 2017 Atlantic Ireland Conference and can be downloaded here.
+A further aim of the project is to place identified source rocks into the new stratigraphic framework, in collaboration with IGI Ltd. Some of the results of this project were presented by the Merlin team at the 2017 Atlantic Ireland Conference.

 We are excited to be involved in this project and look forward to releasing our results in an Atlas, that will be available publicly later in 2018.
 We, together with our colleagues in the consortium, will be presenting some of the key results at the Atlantic Ireland 2018 conference in Dublin in October, so please join us there to find out more.